Table of Contents

 Let's start by taking a look at the bands.

 Now, it must be said that I have a lot of experience with resistance bands.
-In fact, we at GGR were able to test nearly all of the top companies tube resistance bands and wrote on our findings here.
+In fact, we at GGR were able to test nearly all of the top companies with the best tube resistance bands and wrote on our findings.
 There are a lot of options for bands, but what must be understood is that many companies are using the same factories and merely rebranding them.

 Crossover Symmetry is using some of the better bands in the industry.
 The first thing you notice about Crossover Symmetry Cords if you've never seen them is the dark grey sleeves that wrap the bands to protect the user in case of breakage.
 It must be understood that bands do break.
 No matter how good of rubber is used in the bands, after enough time and use they will snap, and you definitely do not want them to snap in your face (there have actually been people who have lost eyesight because of this.)